morti86/chinese-reader/README.md

 - meaning: explain meaning without context
 - grammar: explain grammar of a selected fragment
 - explain: explain the meaning of a given fragment, with the whole text in context
+- translate: to your target language (app language)

 ## Notes